-I find it difficult to watch all documentaries that involve disability, not because I’m afraid to watch, but because I feel bad watching those who like me were born with a disability.
-I know what they feel because I feel it too.
+I find it difficult to watch documentaries that talk about disabilities, not because I’m afraid to watch, but because I feel bad for those who were also born with a disability.
+I know what they feel, because I feel it too.

-Although there is still a stigma around disability I think more of us should ‘practice compassion around disability.’
-We’re no different to anyone else.
-Yes, we may present slightly differently, walk and talk differently, but we bleed and feel pain in the same way everyone else does.
+I think more of us need to be tolerant around those of us who have a disability.
+We’re the same, we may present slightly differently, walk and talk differently, but we feel pain in the same way everyone else does.
 That makes us the same.

 Society still isn’t great at inclusion, but disability has always been here.
-It is being championed more by many people including members of the British Royal Family, but disability needs to be part of the landscape and needs to be considered normal.
+It needs to be inclusive.
+Disability is now being championed more by people, including members of the British Royal Family, but for inclusion to work fully and across the board, disability needs to be considered and seen as normal.